tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/_index.md

 ## Observações {#considerations}
 * You must have an active PayU account.
 * You must install a valid SSL certificate in your server and your site must be able to make SSL connections.
 Due to this, the virtual machine must have appropriate security extensions.
-* Temporarily, do not use security certificates elliptic curve or those who have the suite of encryption `TLS_ECDHE_ECDSA_WITH_RC4_128_SHA` in your payment requests.
+* Temporarily, do not use security certificates elliptic curve ou those who have the suite of encryption `TLS_ECDHE_ECDSA_WITH_RC4_128_SHA` in your payment requests.
-* You must have CGI or server languages such as Java, C#, VB, PHP, etc.
+* You must have CGI ou server languages such as Java, C#, VB, PHP, etc.
 * You must be able to store your authentication credentials (API Key and API Login) safely.
 * The encoding for messages must be `UTF-8`.
 * The dates must have format `yyyy-MM-ddTHH:mm:ss`, the time format is 24 hours.
-Example: `2015-08-22T21:35:12`.
+Exemplo: `2015-08-22T21:35:12`.
 * Normally the connection guarantees response times of three seconds on average.
 If there is an unusual situation, the maximum response time is one minute.
 It is highly recommended that you set _timeouts_ when you connect with PayU.
 * It is important to validate the length and numbers of credit cards by franchise, together with the security codes.